SODALITE-EU/project-wide-documentation/uml/README.md

 # UML diagrams

-SODALITE UML diagrams reflect the models identified
+SODALITE UML diagrams reflect the concepts and models identified during the requirement analisys phase of the SODALITE project.

+NOTE: SODALITE adopts UML as a modeling language for defining the architecture of the SODALITE framework in terms of UML use cases, component diagrams and sequence diagrams.
+However, the UML notation adopted is not always fully compatible with the [UML standard](https://www.uml.org/).
+This is due to the fact that the tool we have adopted, [PlantUML](http://plantuml.com/), does not support some features of the standard.
+The most significant difference is the absence in the tool of the dock icon representing the concept of required interface.
+We have replaced this concept with a simple usage relationship.

 ## UML tools

-SODALITE UML diagrams are created using the [PlantUML](http://plantuml.com/) tool and can be viewed/edited using these tools:
+SODALITE UML diagrams are created using the  tool and can be viewed/edited using these tools:

 *   Online tool: [https://www.planttext.com](https://www.planttext.com/) (copy/paste UML code)
 *   Offline tool: [http://plantuml.com/download](http://plantuml.com/download) (copy/paste UML code)